Information for social workers

 Continuing professional development (CPD)

-We recognise that COVID-19 is having an unprecedented impact on social work.
-As social workers consider new and different ways of supporting people, it is important to consider, reflect and take account of what this means for your practice.
+As social workers continue to consider new and different ways of supporting people, it is important to consider, reflect and take account of what this means for your practice.

 Your online account has a dedicated space for you to record CPD as your work, and the context in which you practice, changes.
-We ask that for this year, you record at least one piece of CPD in your online account.
+This year, you must record at least 2 pieces of CPD in your online account.
 This demonstrates to us and the public that you uphold our professional standards and continue to remain fit to practise.

 We will not tell you what your CPD should look like.
 We appreciate it may not take the form of training or formal learning but could well be an important opportunity to reflect on the challenges you face in practice, including the current COVID-19 pandemic.